Roycroft: Roycroft Inn

 Part of the Roycroft Campus, the Inn is a hotel with a restaurant and lobby bar across the street from the primary buildings.
 It first opened for visitors in 1905 and in 1986, as part of the Roycroft Campus, became a National Historic Landmark.
-A nine year restoration was completed in 1995, with funding from the Margaret L. Wendt Foundation; the total cost was $8 million.
+A nine-year restoration was completed in 1995, with funding from the Margaret L. Wendt Foundation; the total cost was $8 million.
 At that time, the facility re-opened.
 The Salon area contains restored murals by Roycroft artist Alexis Jean Fournier.

+The inn also hosted a training camp for the Buffalo Bills from 1960 until 1962.